One Son: Ratings and accolades

-"One Son" originally aired in the United States on the Fox network on February 14, 1999, and was first broadcast in the United Kingdom on Sky1 on May 23, 1999.
+"One Son" originally aired in the United States on the Fox network on February 14, 1999.
 In the U.S., the episode was watched by 16.57 million viewers.
 It earned a Nielsen household rating of 10.1, with a 16 share.
 Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the U.S. This means that roughly 10.1 percent of all television-equipped households, and 16 percent of households watching television, were watching the episode.
-In the U.K., "One Son" was seen by 860,000 viewers, making it the fourth most-watched episode that week, behind ER, The Simpsons, and Friends.
-Dean Haglund's name is misspelled as Dean Haglung in the opening credits.

 Cartwright was nominated for an Emmy for "Outstanding Guest Actress in a Drama Series" for her role in both this episode and "Two Fathers".
 "One Son" was also nominated for "Outstanding Art Direction—Series", and "One Son" and "Two Fathers" were co-nominated for "Outstanding Makeup—Series".
 The series won an Emmy for the latter.
 On November 5, 2002, the episode was released on DVD as part of the complete sixth season.
 The episode was later included on The X-Files Mythology, Volume 3 – Colonization, a DVD collection that features episodes involved with the alien colonists' plans to take over the Earth.